 Forests are the world’s greatest repository of terrestrial biomass, soil carbon and biodiversity.
-Forests provide a variety of provisioning, supporting, regulatory and cultural ecosystem services, which are so crucial for the survival of humans.
-From the forests, humans derive such diverse benefits/services as pollinator services, nutrients, clean water and air, carbon sequestration, food, fodder, medicines and aesthetic benefits.
-Forests contribute immensely towards maintaining local hydrological balance.
-Conservation of biodiversity is key to maintaining the flow of such ecosystem services, and biodiversity conservation itself has important implications for the future generations.
-Forests provide safe habitat for the large diversity of microbes, fauna and flora.
+Forests provide a variety of provisioning, supporting, regulatory and cultural ecosystem services, which are crucial for the survival of human beings.
+Besides, forests contribute immensely towards maintaining local hydrological balance.
+Further, through providing a safe habitat for the large diversity of microbes, fauna and flora, forests play a pivotal role in biodiversity conservation.
+Conservation of biodiversity is the key to maintaining the flow of ecosystem services, and has important implications for future generations..

-This new programme has been recently started with the overall aim to support R&D projects on Forest and Conservation Biotechnology with focus on mapping and technological intervention for forest conservation, resource utilization and climate change mitigation.
+The overall aim of the program is to support R&D projects on Forest Biotechnology with a focus on cutting-edge biotechnological interventions for forest and biodiversity conservation, optimal resource utilization and climate change mitigation.

-- Modelling and control of invasive species in protected areas
+- Modeling and control of invasive species in protected areas using biotechnological approaches

 Concerned Officer for more information

 |Attached Officer:||Dr. Amit Kumar Tripathi, Scientist C|